DenverCoder1/doxygen-github-pages-action/README.md

 The `folder` option determines which folder to deploy.
 By default, it is `docs/html`.

 The `branch` option determines which branch to deploy to.
 By default, it is `gh-pages`.

+The `target_folder` option determines which directory in the deployment branch to push to.
+By default, the root of the branch is overwritten.

 ## License